EMT to Police Officer: Career Guide for Joining the Force

 A police officer can expect to work a full 40 hours per week, typically broken up into 8-hour days, although some precincts have begun experimenting with 10- and 12-hour shifts.

-Like an EMT, there are no “black-out” days on the calendar for work—in other words, weekends and holidays still need someone on duty.
+As with an EMT, there are no “black-out” days on the calendar for work—in other words, weekends and holidays still need someone on duty.

 Climbing the Police Officer Ranks